-Genetics/Genomics: Vision researchers worldwide participating in NEI's Glaucoma Genetics Collaboration Heritable Overall Operational Database (NEIGHBORHOOD) Consortium have identified 133 genetic variants that predict within 75 percent accuracy a person's risk for developing glaucoma related to elevated intraocular pressure (IOP).
+- Genetics/Genomics: Vision researchers worldwide participating in NEI's Glaucoma Genetics Collaboration Heritable Overall Operational Database (NEIGHBORHOOD) Consortium have identified 133 genetic variants that predict within 75 percent accuracy a person's risk for developing glaucoma related to elevated intraocular pressure (IOP).
 Among the 133 variants, 68 had not been previously linked to IOP, and their loci point to cellular processes, such as lipid metabolism and mitochondrial function, that contribute to IOP.
-By understanding these cellular processes that can increase IOP and cause optic nerve damage, clinicians may be able to make an earlier diagnosis and researchers may be able to develop neuroprotective therapies to potentially halt disease progression.

-- NEI-funded research has also made discoveries of dozens of rare eye disease genes possible, including the discovery of RPE65, which causes congenital blindness called Leber congenital amaurosis (LCA).
+By understanding these cellular processes that can increase IOP and cause optic nerve damage, clinicians may be able to make an earlier diagnosis and researchers may be able to develop neuroprotective therapies to potentially halt disease progression. - NEI-funded research has also made discoveries of dozens of rare eye disease genes possible, including the discovery of RPE65, which causes congenital blindness called Leber congenital amaurosis (LCA).
 As of late 2017, NEI's initial efforts led to a commercialized, Food and Drug Administration (FDA)-approved gene therapy for this condition.
-These gene-based discoveries are forming the basis of new therapies that treat the disease and potentially prevent it entirely. - Regenerative Medicine: NEI is at the forefront of regenerative medicine with its Audacious Goals Initiative (AGI) for Regenerative Medicine, which launched in 2013 with the goal of restoring vision.
+These gene-based discoveries are forming the basis of new therapies that treat the disease and potentially prevent it entirely.
+Success in this field is driving now similar promising research for the most common blinding diseases, such as Age-related macular degeneration (AMD). - Regenerative Medicine: NEI is at the forefront of regenerative medicine with its Audacious Goals Initiative (AGI) for Regenerative Medicine, which launched in 2013 with the goal of restoring vision.
 Initially asking a broad constituency of scientists within the vision community and beyond to consider what could be done if researchers employed this new era of biology, the AGI currently funds major research consortia that are developing innovative ways to image the visual system.
-Researchers can now look at individual nerve cells in the eyes of patients in an examination room and learn quite directly whether new treatments are successful.
+Researchers can now look at individual nerve cells in the eyes of patients in an examination room and learn directly whether new treatments are successful.
 Another consortium is identifying biological factors that allow neurons to regenerate in the retina.
-And the AGI is gathering considerable momentum with current proposals to develop disease models that may result in clinical trials for therapies within the next decade. - In late 2019, NEI began a first-in-human clinical trial that tests a stem cell-based therapy from induced pluripotent stem cells (iPSC) to treat geographic atrophy, also known as the "dry" form of Age-related Macular Degeneration (AMD), the leading cause of vision loss among people age 65 and older.
-This trial converts a patient's own blood cells to iPS cells which are then programmed to become retinal pigment epithelial (RPE) cells, which nurture the photoreceptors necessary for vision and which die in geographic atrophy.
-Bolstering remaining photoreceptors, the therapy replaces dying RPE with iPSC derived RPE.
+In addition, the AGI is gathering considerable momentum to develop disease models that may result in clinical trials for therapies within the next decade.